S-Train (Seibu): Summary

-The four terms above all start with the letter "S", hence the name "S-Train".

 The logo has three different colours, each with unique meanings.
 The upper part of the "S" is coloured green, signifying the greenery alongside the Chichibu Line; the lower part of the "S" is coloured blue, signifying the Minatomirai Line, whose signature colour is also blue; and the text "S-TRAIN" is grey, signifying the urbanisation around Shibuya and Toyosu, which the train serves.

 In terms of service type, the S-Train is uniquely positioned.
 It is positioned lower than Seibu's limited express (the Red Arrow) on the Seibu service hierarchy, but is placed higher than Tokyu's limited express (which does not charge extra fees) in Tokyu's service hierarchy.